IIIF/cookbook-recipes/recipe/0514-ml-usage-tags/index.md

 {
   "requiredStatement": {
   "label": { "en": [ "No Image AI" ] },
-  "value": { "en": [ "Image-based material related to this IIIF Manifest should not be used for AI or ML training datasets." ] }
+  "value": { "en": [ "Image-based material related to this Digital Object should not be used for AI or ML training datasets." ] }
   }
 }
 ```